octoana/monorepo-code-scanning-action/README.md

 }
 ```

-If you dynamically generate the project file, then it is best to save it outside of the Actions workspace where the repository will be checked out, since a checkout may overwrite it.
-A good location would be in `$RUNNER_TEMP`.
+If you dynamically generate the project JSON file, then it is best to save it outside of the Actions workspace, such as in `$RUNNER_TEMP`, since a checkout may overwrite it.

 #### Setting custom language globs

-The files checked for changes in the project paths are not all of the files in that path, but a subset, defined per language.
+The files checked for changes in the project `paths` are not all of the files in that path, but a subset, defined per language.
 There is a bundled set of globs defined for each language, which are searched for in the project paths defined for the project.

 You can add to that with `extra-globs` input to the `changes` Action, which takes an inline YAML input, of the form: